dapper91/pydantic-xml/docs/source/pages/data-binding/generics.rst

 A generic model can be of one or more types and organized in a recursive structure.
-The following example illustrate how to describes a flexable SOAP request model:
+The following example illustrates how to describe a flexible SOAP request model:

 *model.py:*